 Full-time students are expected to pay all bills at the time of registration.
+One half of the total tuition is due and payable at the start of a student's first term.
+The second half is due and payable at the start of a student's third term.
 Exceptions require the prior approval of the business office.